Gwion/Gwion/docs/BUILDING.md

 ### Debug flags

 This might concerns only people interrested in develloping Gwion.
-You can get Gwion to output useful (in debugging proccess) messages passing it `--debug-xxx`
+get Gwion to output useful (in debugging proccess) messages passing it `--debug-xxx`
 All debug flags are off by default.